Indian campaign of Alexander the Great: Revolt of the army

-Chandraketugarh in West Bengal, India is believed to be the capital of Gangaridai.
-The Gangaridai army, with its 4,000 elephant force, may have led to Alexander's retreat from India.

 Gangaridai, a nation which possesses a vast force of the largest-sized elephants.
 Owing to this, their country has never been conquered by any foreign king: for all other nations dread the overwhelming number and strength of these animals.
 Thus Alexander the Macedonian, after conquering all Asia, did not make war upon the Gangaridai, as he did on all others; for when he had arrived with all his troops at the river Ganges, he abandoned as hopeless an invasion of the Gangaridai when he learned that they possessed four thousand elephants well trained and equipped for war.